Immerse yourself. Shape your undergraduate education in ways you never thought possible.

-To do that, we'll help prepare you for the new century by empowering you with the skills and habits of mind that are necessary to thrive in a rapidly changing and increasing interdependent world.
+Empower yourself with the skills and habits necessary to thrive in a rapidly changing and increasingly interdependent world.

-Practically speaking, this means that you will become a vital part of a University-wide community of thinkers, doers, strivers, motivators and leaders.
+As a Helen P. Denit honors scholar, you'll become a vital part of a University-wide community of thinkers, doers, strivers, motivators and leaders.
 You'll network.
-You'll be challenged and inspired, every day of the week.
+You'll be challenged and inspired—every day of the week.

 Amanda Grant, B.A.
 '14